lhelms2/howto_rtd/docs/source/quick_rst.rst

 Internal targets
 ~~~~~~~~~~~~~~~~~

-- Create hyperlinks to sections within the page by preceding the heading with an underscore.
+- Create hyperlinks to sections within the page by appending an underscore to the end of the heading name.
 If the heading has spaces or punctuation, surround it with backticks (`).

   .. code-block:: rst